-- Alaska is a very RV-friendly state, so fully immerse yourself in the wilderness by staying at one of Anchorage’s RV campgrounds or state and national parks.
-Eagle River Campground is 12 miles north of Anchorage.
-You can white-water raft, hike and fish in the area.
-Bird Creek campground is 20 miles south of Anchorage AK.
-Here you can go whale watching.
-Eklutna Lake Campground has a ranger station on the grounds and is only 35 minutes from the city.
-Free camping is also permitted at a number of spots, just check online first.
+- With a very RV-friendly state like Alaska, you can fully immerse yourself in the wilderness by staying at one of Anchorage’s RV campgrounds or national parks.
+Eagle River Campground is just 12 miles north of Anchorage where you can white-water raft, hike, and fish.
+Bird Creek campground is about 20 miles south of Anchorage, where you can go whale watching.
+Eklutna Lake Campground offers a ranger station on the grounds and is approximately 35 minutes from the city.
+Free camping is also permitted at a number of places, just check online first.

-- If you’d rather be in the city, Golden Nugget RV Park near Downtown Anchorage is close to shopping and dining, yet is surrounded by trees and gardens to keep you from the noise.
-Centennial campground in Centennial Park offers rustic sites and is open during the summer season.
+- If you are in the city, Golden Nugget RV Park near Downtown Anchorage is near the shopping and dining areas, yet is surrounded by gardens.
+Centennial campground in Centennial Park has rustic sites and is open during the summer season.

 How to choose my RV rental in Anchorage

-Great Alaskan Holidays Motorhome Rentals offer the largest selection of well-maintained motorhomes in Alaska.
-The pricing is competitive and by booking early the rental process is easy.
+Great Alaskan Holidays Motorhome Rentals offer the greatest selection of well-maintained campers in Alaska.
+The pricing is reasonable and by booking early the rental process is so easy.
 ABC has a new fleet of RV rentals with nothing before 2012.
-The customer service is amazing and includes a 24-hour emergency assistance line.
-You could also hire a truck camper or camper vans in Seattle or elsewhere in America and take the drive north.
-El Monte and Cruise America RV Rentals terminals are excellent options to check out in this case.
+The customer service is excellent and includes a 24-hour emergency assistance hotline.
+You could also pick up a truck camper or camper vans in Seattle or elsewhere in America and drive north.
+El Monte and Cruise America RV Rentals terminals are great options to check out in this case.